 When preparing for a move, packing fragile items like dishes and glasses can be a daunting task.
 Ensuring that your cherished crockery arrives at your new home intact requires careful planning and execution.
 Here, we provide a comprehensive guide on how to pack dishes and glasses effectively, reducing the risk of damage during transit.

 Ensure your packing area is clean and spacious.
 Lay out all your packing materials and have a clear table or flat surface to work on.
 This organised approach not only makes the packing process more efficient but also prevents accidental damage.
+If you are also moving crockery, our plates packing guide explains the best stacking and wrapping methods for plates of all sizes.
+Our detailed plates and glasses packing guide covers both materials in one place, with advice on cell boxes and cushioning layers.
+If you have run out of bubble wrap, you can still protect your crockery safely by following our tips on packing fragile items without bubble wrap.

 Begin by lining the bottom of your box with crumpled packing paper or bubble wrap for cushioning.
 Plates should be packed vertically, as if in a dish rack, which makes them less likely to break under pressure.
 Wrap each plate individually in bubble wrap, securing it with tape.
 Then, place them in the box, ensuring they are snug but not overly tight.
 Fill any gaps with additional crumpled paper to prevent movement.
+If your timeline has shifted, our last-minute moving service can step in to handle packing and transport at short notice.

 4. Packing Glasses